Josehdez96/design-patters-with-javascript/README.md

   }
 }

-// Notice the polymorphism above comparing "Dog" and "Bird"'s "makeSound" method; same method on two different classes with different behaviors.)
+// Notice the polymorphism above comparing "Dog" and "Bird"'s "makeSound" method; same method on two different classes with different behaviors.

-// And here is the creation of the subclass through the superclass const myFirstdog = AnimalsFactory.getAnimal('dog');
+// And here is the instance creation of the subclass through the superclass const myFirstdog = AnimalsFactory.getAnimal('dog');
 myFirstdog.makeSound();
 ```